 What are the signs of Dysgraphia?

 Dysgraphia, as previously stated, is primarily concerned with learning difficulties with writing skills.
-It is difficult to detect or recognize learning disabilities at an early age.
+It is difficult to detect or recognise learning disabilities at an early age.
 Even if there are symptoms, most testing is performed when the child is 6 or 7 years old.
 If a child of four years old is still struggling with writing or reading skills, this could be a warning sign.
 On the other hand, the child may just need more time to master this ability.
 As a result, most learning disabilities are formally diagnosed by the age of six.

 Many warning indicators that a child may have dysgraphia are as follows: